Skip to main content

 Ethics of audience targeting

-The ethics of targeted advertising, as discussed in this ethics case study, have been discussed at length in recent years and touched on in the context of journalism, advertising, and PR in this chapter section.
-From the consumer's perspective, it comes down to the convenience and usefulness of targeted advertising versus the potential damage that could be done if their privacy is breached.
 There have been astonishing cases of trauma made worse by hyper-targeted ads.
-The example in the case study linked just above mentions a woman who had a miscarriage but continued to see maternity ads on her social media feeds.
+The example in the case study linked just above mentions a woman who had a miscarriage but who continued to see maternity ads on her social media feeds.
 This type of targeted messaging was both too aware and not aware enough at the same time.
-Advertisers had just enough information about this individual to enhance and extend her trauma.
+Advertisers had just enough information about this individual to add to her trauma.

-Thought exercise
+Thought Exercise

 Do social media apps seem to be able to predict your physical or mental state, your behavior and preferences?
-This is because cross referenced data including essential demographic information about you, to behavioral data about what you do online, to data about where you go in the real world, what you believe in, what you do for recreation, what you buy, and even how you sleep can all be used to predict your behavior.
-Consider carefully what you share and how you interact online.
+This is because cross referenced data including your demographic information, behavioral data, data about about your movements and travel, your beliefs, hobbies, purchasing habits, and even how you well you sleep at night can all be used to predict your behavior.

 1. Don’t overshare information on social media.

-2. Collect only essential information in your professional capacity as media workers
+2. Collect only essential information in your professional capacity as media workers.

 3. Use incognito or private browsing in your personal internet use.